-If you are getting looking for an alternative CDN to set up on your site then there are many alternatives to Rocket CDN like Bunny CDN, Cloudflare, Key CDN.
+If you are getting looking for an alternative CDN to set up on your site then there are many alternatives to Rocket CDN like Bunny CDN, Cloudflare, and Key CDN.

 Personally, I have been using Bunny CDN and recommending it to my visitors.
 It helps to boost site speed with < 30 ms global latency.

-WPLOGOUT promo code to get $5 credit and get started with Bunny CDN.
+WPLOGOUT promo code to get a $5 credit and get started with Bunny CDN.

 You can find a complete setup tutorial in this BunnyCDN Review article, please check it.

 Reducing or controlling heartbeat helps to save the server resources i.e. it helps to save CPU usage and save bandwidth.

-So, here enable Control Heartbeat option and hit save changes.
+So, here enable the Control Heartbeat option and hit save changes.

 In this WP Rocket Tutorial section, we are going to look after the Add-ons section.

-If you want to fix the leverage browser caching issue in GTMetrix then One-click Rocket Add-ons helps to improve browser caching.
+If you want to fix the leverage browser caching issue in GTMetrix then One-click Rocket Add-ons help to improve browser caching.

 - Google Tracking: You can now host Google Analytics locally by turning on the option.
 Furthermore, you also use free plugins like Flying Analytics or CAOS to host Analytics locally.

 - Facebook Pixel: If you are interested in hosting Facebook Pixel locally then WP Rocket has an option for it.
-Facebook Pixel is a code by Facebook that can be placed in the header/footer so later the collected data can be used in Facebook Advertisement.
+Facebook Pixel is a code by Facebook that can be placed in the header/footer so that later the collected data can be used in Facebook Advertisement.

 - Varnish: WP Rocket helps in purging the varnish cache automatically.
 Make sure your host is compatible with WP Rocke to use this feature.

 Rocket Add-ons: If you are Cloudflare and Sucuri user then try turning on the additional Rocket Add-ons features.